Handsome (band): History

 In support of the album, Handsome toured with Silverchair, Local H and Less Than Jake in the US, while they supported Wu-Tang Clan and Voodoo Glow Skulls in Europe.
-Prior to their June 1997 shows in Europe, guitarist Capone left the group and was replaced by former Electric Love Hogs guitarist Donni Campion.
+Prior to their June 1997 shows in Europe, guitarist Capone left the group and was replaced by former Electric Love Hogs guitarist Donny Campion.
 In July 1997, the band played select dates at that year's Warped Tour.
 Following this, Handsome disbanded, with Mengede citing tensions within the band.
 They originally signed a three record deal with Epic, and had been working on new material, but were let go from the contract through a clause that had been enacted when Capone left.

 Post-breakup

 Handsome was Peter Mengede's last musical project in the United States, as he returned to Australia during late 2001, after having lived in New York for 15 years.
 He later formed the Brisbane band El Gordo.
 Following his departure from the group, Capone worked on numerous projects before forming his own, Adharma, in 2000, while singer Chatelain joined Blake Schwarzenbach's group Jets to Brazil before going on to join Helmet.
 Bassist Eddie Nappi went on to join the Mark Lanegan Band while he also worked with Queens of the Stone Age and former A Perfect Circle guitarist Troy Van Leeuwen in Enemy and is also a member of Van Leeuwen's latest group Sweethead.